 The manufacturing industry is subject to numerous regulations related to safety, environmental practices, and product quality.
 Proper training ensures that employees are aware of and adhere to these regulations, reducing the risk of compliance violations and a well-structured onboarding program leads to lower turnover rates and a more effective and cohesive workforce, ultimately contributing to manufacturing success.

-In summary, onboarding and training in manufacturing are essential for setting the stage for employee success and overall organizational success.
+In summary, these two tools are essential in manufacturing for setting the stage for employee success and overall organizational success.
 Onboarding aligns new employees with the company’s culture, policies, and expectations, enhances their safety awareness, and fosters engagement and productivity, while training plays a pivotal role in contributing to manufacturing success by equipping employees with the knowledge, skills, and competencies necessary to perform their roles effectively.

 What are the benefits of improving training and onboarding in manufacturing